yousef337/objectSearchRecognitionROS/README.md

 *Under development*

 This package is intended to provide the functionality of searching for a specific object inside a room using ROS.
-Currently, the package only runs on ROS Noetic.
+Currently, the package only runs on ROS Melodic.

 The package consists of several services that help to achieve the required task.

-## Services (Rasterization)
+## Services
 ### Room Rasterization
 The main task of this service is to rasterize a given room data, given in geojson format, into a programmatically proccesable data structure, mainly list.
 Because a room may not be a rectangle, special values on the lists are allocated to support every room structure.
 A value of 0 indicate that this coordinate is